RICM5-BlockChain/uganetwork/README.md

 ./byfn.sh -m down
 cd ..
 ```
+At this step you can do this [tutorial](http://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html)
+And for checking if all is alrirght and see more abour Hyperledger fabric visit [this](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)

-Now UGAChain part (verify your in fabric-samples/) :
+Now UGAChain part (verify your are in fabric-samples/) :
 ```
 git clone https://github.com/RICM5-BlockChain/uganetwork.git
 ```